New EnglandFarm Guide

 Peach and Nectarine Picking in New Hampshire

-A late-summer New Hampshire guide for peach and nectarine picking, orchard notes, farm stand backups, and practical stone fruit trip planning.
+Plan New Hampshire peach and nectarine picking with orchard timing notes, farm stand fruit, and short late-summer drives.

 New Hampshire peach and nectarine picking is a shorter, more weather-sensitive late-summer window than apple season.
 Late July through August is the planning sweet spot in many years, with some farms stretching into early September when the crop cooperates.